-NOTE: The saw teeth point upward at the front of the saw as shown.
+NOTE: The saw teeth point upward at the front of the saw.

-- Fit the saw blade inside the lower blade guard and onto the spindle. - Replace "D" washer. - Replace spring washer. - Depress spindle lock and replace blade screw. - Tighten blade screw securely by turning it clockwise with the wrench.
+- Replace the outer blade washer. - Depress the spindle lock button, then replace the blade screw.
+Tighten the blade screw securely by turning it clockwise. - Return the blade wrench to the storage area.

-NOTE: Never use a blade that is too thick to allow the "D" washer to engage with the flat on the spindle.
+NOTE: Never use a blade that is too thick to allow the outer blade washer to engage with the flats on the spindle.

-REMOVING BLADE
+REMOVING THE BLADE